inferno-framework/smart-app-launch-test-kit/README.md

-# Inferno SMART Test Kit
+# Inferno SMART App Launch Test Kit

 This is a collection of tests for the [SMART Application Launch Framework Implementation Guide](http://hl7.org/fhir/smart-app-launch/index.html) using the